sahilmalhotra0510/io/template/label.md

 1. Mockup updates for Footprint interface using existing APIs.

-2. Create HTML outout that matches our [environmental impact label](../../io/template/) mockup using EPD data from [Cement Toy Json](../template/feed/toy100.json)
+2. Create HTML output that matches our [environmental impact label](../../io/template/) mockup using EPD data from [Cement Toy Json](../template/feed/toy100.json)

 3. Toggle to a <a href="../../apps/">mini-label (see size in upper right)</a>